Overview

 How difficult is it to trek to the Manaslu region in winter?

-This is a challenging journey because of icy trails, sub-zero temperatures and the need to hike to high altitude up to 5,106 meters.
-These factors demand good stamina and significant preparation from trekkers.
+This is a challenging journey because of icy trails, subzero temperatures and the need to hike to high altitudes up to 5,106 meters.
+These factors demand excellent stamina and significant preparation from trekkers.

-How cold does it get on a February Manaslu Trek?
+How cold does it get on a Manaslu Trek in February?

 Expect -15°C to -22°C at night above 3,000 meters, with Larkya La dipping lower.